shivivats/MR-Subjective-Testing-Platform/README.md

 ## Preparing the Data
 The point clouds PLY files need to be in binary little-endian format.
 This platform uses ["Pcx - Point Cloud Importer/Renderer for Unity"](https://github.com/keijiro/Pcx), and it only works with that format.

-The meshes need to be generated offline.
-Ensure the meshes have the correct materials associated with them in Unity!
-The platform was developed and tested with OBJ files and works well with them.

-One PLY or OBJ file per frame is utilised to animate the object on the screen.
+One PLY file per frame is utilised to animate the object on the screen.

 ## Set up the Project
 1. Download this repository and extract it.
 2. Place the prepared point cloud files in the `Assets\Resources\PointClouds\<Name>\q#\PointClouds` folder[^2].
-3. Similarly, place the prepared mesh files in the `Assets\Resources\PointClouds\<Name>\q#\Mesh` folder[^2].
-4. Select to `PointClouds->Update Point Clouds From Assets` in the menu bar to let the project configure itself using the added objects.
+3. Select to `PointClouds->Update Point Clouds From Assets` in the menu bar to let the project configure itself using the added objects.
-5. MRTK should already be set up correctly but double-check the XR settings according to the MRTK documentation.
+4. MRTK should already be set up correctly but double-check the XR settings according to the MRTK documentation.
-6. Enable/disable [Holographic Remoting](https://learn.microsoft.com/en-gb/windows/mixed-reality/mrtk-unity/mrtk2/features/tools/holographic-remoting?view=mrtkunity-2022-05) as you desire.
+5. Enable/disable [Holographic Remoting](https://learn.microsoft.com/en-gb/windows/mixed-reality/mrtk-unity/mrtk2/features/tools/holographic-remoting?view=mrtkunity-2022-05) as you desire.

 ## Point Clouds Loader
-For both functionalities of this platform, there will be a `Manager` object in their respective scene.
+For all functionalities of this platform, there will be a `Manager` object in their respective scene.
 It contains a `Point Clouds Loader (Script)` component.
 It is responsible for loading the point clouds/meshes into memory.

 Add new elements to the `Pc Objects` array in this component and provide information regarding the object name and quality levels present in the project.
 Only the objects and qualities mentioned here will be loaded into memory and are the only ones that can be used/interacted with.

-The `Load Meshes` toggle controls whether the mesh files for the specified objects will be loaded.

 Other values in this script should not be changed.